basiliscos/cpp-rotor/docs/Design.md

-The messaging in `rotor` resembles IP protocol: it is quite simple (compared to TCP), without delivery/delivery order guarantees, no streams, no timers etc., however solid foundation should be build on top of `rotor`, adding only *needed guarantees*.
+The messaging in `rotor` resembles IP protocol: it is quite simple (compared to TCP), without delivery/delivery order guarantees, no streams, no timers etc., however solid foundation of distributed actors can be build on top of `rotor`, adding only *required guarantees*.

 `actor` is runtime entity, with user-defined reaction on incoming messages.
 An `actor` can send messages to other actors, as well as do interaction with with outer world (i.e.